Masharelli/os-labs/lab5.1/readme.md.txt

+Rocha Avila Hugo Masharelli A1633090
+Juan Torres A01227885

 Lab 5.1 - Memory Management in Linux
 Instructions
 From the Beginning Linux Programming book, read chapter 7 on the Managing Memory section and do all code examples and exercises described there (Note: the book's pages are attached below).
 Below the requirements for this laboratory.